 If you are a fan of car racing then you must have at least once seen a comment using the word "dentist".
-The dentist referred to here is not a doctor who specialized in dentistry, but it's a nickname for a driver or racer who can participate in various expensive competitions but has mediocre racing skills.
+The dentist referred to here is not because he is a doctor who specializes in dentistry, but it's a nickname for a driver or racer who can participate in various expensive competitions but has mediocre racing skills.

-I myself was very curious when I saw many "dentist" driver chats in the comments column of a racing channel which at that time was broadcasting the race live at the Monza circuit, in Italy.
-In the comments, there are some who write the word dentist.
+I was very curious when I saw many "dentist" driver chats in the comments column of a racing channel which at that time was broadcasting the race live at the Monza circuit, in Italy.
+In the comments, some write the word "dentist".

 Other accounts have also asked about the term dentist, explaining that the words "Dentist" are intended for a driver who uses financial strength to participate in car racing competitions but his racing abilities or skills are mediocre.